 Answers: There are many ways to keep your board clean and bacteria free.

 1) Hand Wash: Wash your cutting board with hot soapy water like other items you hand wash.
 Do Not leave your cutting board in standing water.
-Dry them after washing, as prolonged contact to water will weaken the surface fibers on wooden cutting boards.
-You can also clean them with a sponge.
+Dry your board after washing, as prolonged contact to water will weaken the surface fibers on wooden cutting boards.

 Disclaimer: Our products are NOT dishwasher safe.
 (Yes, I have to state this in writing).

 2) Vinegar: Vinegar is a great disinfectant.
 Wipe the board down with white vinegar after each use.
 Vinegar is effective against harmful things such as; E. coli, Salmonella, and Staphylococcus.

 3) Hydrogen Peroxide: Hydrogen peroxide is an excellent killer of bacteria.
 Simply wipe on with a paper towl and then clean the board off with a wet rag or sponge.